 Industry

 Choose the POS system features you want.
-While your industry and business type will inform the POS system capabilities you’ll need, it’s essential to list the POS features you’d like to have.
+Create a prioritized list of essential versus nice-to-have features.
 For example, would inventory management features improve operations?
 Would accounting software and marketing system integrations make your life easier?
 Do you need reporting or customer management features?
-While free POS systems may not have all of the features you want, free systems with the most crucial features will likely top your list.
+While free POS systems may not offer every feature on your wish list, identifying your must-haves upfront is the fastest way to eliminate options that won’t work for your business.

-Consider your payment processor.
-If you currently have a payment processor you like, see if the company provides free POS hardware and software.
-There are pluses and minuses to using your payment processor for your POS system needs.
+Consider your existing payment processor or select a new one.
+If you currently have a payment processor you like, check whether the vendor offers free POS hardware and software.
+There are pluses and minuses to using your existing payment processor for your POS system.
 For example, you may be wary of long-term contracts.
-Still, if you have a good relationship with your payment processor, its free POS features may be the right place to start.
-Decide if your payment processor’s free POS functionality can meet your needs, as determined above.
+Still, if you have a good relationship with your payment processing company, its free POS solution may be the right place to start.
+Decide whether your payment processor’s free POS functionality meets your needs.
+But if you don’t yet have a payment processor or want to switch vendors, use your POS search to find both at once — many free POS providers bundle payment processing, so you can evaluate the full package together rather than piecing the two together separately.

 Skye Schooley is a dedicated business professional who is especially passionate about human resources and digital marketing.
 For more than a decade, she has helped clients navigate the employee recruitment and customer acquisition processes, ensuring small business owners have the knowledge they need to succeed and grow their companies.